General Education Requirements for Baccalaureate and Associate Degrees – 503.3

 Science (8 hours)

-Courses in this area focus on teaching students the concepts and methodologies, findings and applications of science while developing their inquiry and analysis skills.
-All courses in this area explore the physical world using the scientific method applying quantitative reasoning, critical thinking, problem-solving, information technology, and a commitment to ethical behavior.
+Courses in this area focus on teaching students the concepts and methodologies, findings, and applications of science while developing their inquiry and analysis skills.
+All courses in this area use the scientific method, apply quantitative reasoning, critical thinking, problem-solving, information technology, and a commitment to ethical behavior.
 All courses must include a lecture and laboratory.

 An associate degree must contain the courses from the UALR Core Curriculum in the following curricular areas:

-Any Associate of Arts, Associate of Science, or Associate of Science in Teaching which has been designated as a transfer degree per Act 182 of 2009 will adopt the UA Little Rock Core Curriculum.
+Any associate of arts, associate of science, or associate of science in teaching which has been designated as a transfer degree per Act 182 of 2009 will adopt the UALR Core Curriculum.

-The Associate of Arts, Associate of Science, and Associate of Science in Teaching will be designated as transfer degrees per Act 182 of 2009.
+The Associate of Arts, Associate of Science, and Associate of Arts in Teaching will be designated as transfer degrees per Act 182 of 2009.

 U.S. Traditions: United States History or Government Requirement